sicles/AcerolaJam0/README.md

 substance painter 2022 for textures + pixelator plugin by our queen ActionDawg
 fl studio and a metric ton of VSTs

-if you have any additional questions about my workflows, feel free to contact me
+if you have any additional questions, feel free to contact me via my discord tag 'tripwire' or via this github

 ADDITIONAL CREDITS: